Plain English

 VWAP (Volume Weighted Average Price)

-VWAP is the average price a stock traded at throughout the day, weighted by how many shares changed hands at each price …
+VWAP is the average price a stock traded at throughout the day, weighted by how many shares were bought and sold at each…

 Weinstein Stage Analysis